coelhudo/DataCenterSimulator/README.md

 * *mvn test* to execute only units tests
 * *mvn verify* to execute units tests and integration tests

+## Using web frontend

+* "Dependencies:" jython (2.7.0), autobahn (0.10.7 and its dependencies).
+Obs.: Some codefrom autobahn need to be commented (the method that contains "yield from") because 2.7, that's why (¯\(°_o)/¯).

+* *mvn compile* : to generate the jar that contains the simulator
+* *jython backend.py* :a lot of information will appear in the console
+* *open index.html on your favorite browser* (tested on Firefox 40) and push the button execute

 # Publications

 The following publications provide more information about the